Meep3692/poseidon-template/README.md

 # Project Poseidon example plugin
-*Note that this project is not affiliated with Project Poseidon, if you have any problems with it, tell me, not them!*
+*This project is not affiliated with Project Poseidon, if you have any problems with it, tell me, not them!*

 This is an example plugin for Project Poseidon, a Minecraft server software that allows you to create plugins for Minecraft beta 1.7.3.
 You can see more information about Project Poseidon [here](https://github.com/RhysB/Project-Poseidon)